danielaparker/jsoncons/doc/ref/cbor/cbor.md

 ## cbor extension

 The cbor extension implements decode from and encode to the IETF standard [Concise Binary Object Representation (CBOR)](http://cbor.io/).
-It supports decoding a packed CBOR value to an unpacked (json) value and encoding an unpacked (json) value to a packed CBOR value.
+It supports decoding a CBOR value to a basic_json value and encoding a basic_json value to a CBOR value.

 [decode_cbor](decode_cbor.md)